keith/KSADNTwitterFormatter/README.md

 ## [CocoaPods](http://cocoapods.org/)

-If you're using CocoaPods, which you should be, just add this to your podspec.
+If you're using CocoaPods, just add this to your podspec.

-	pod 'KSADNTwitterFormatter', '~> 0.1.2'
+	pod 'KSADNTwitterFormatter', '0.2.0'

 -----------